Creepy Susie and 13 Other Tragic Tales for Troubled Children: The Oblongs

 The Oblongs is a television series based on the characters from this book.
-Milo from the book becomes Milo Oblong, the de facto main character in the TV series; Creepy Susie and Helga both appear as his friends, while the Debbies appear as snobbish enemies.
-(Helga, in the series, is obsessed with them, though out of a desire to join them rather than hurt them; however, she does at one point join them as in the book.)
+Milo from the book becomes Milo Oblong, the de facto main character in the TV series; Creepy Susie and Helga both appear as his friends, while the Debbies appear as snobbish enemies (Helga, in the series, is obsessed with them, though out of a desire to join them rather than hurt them; however, she does at one point join them as in the book).
 Scottie the dog becomes Milo's pet.
 Many of the other characters do not appear on the show.
+Some of them are composite characters of the book's characters.